 Several pedestrian bridges will connect the new building with the east and north wings of the current courthouse.
-Work has now begun to allow for the extensive underground utility work beneath these bridges that will allow for connectivity between the two buildings when it is completed.
-Next up, the foundation for the bridges which will soon begin to be constructed between the new building and the old courthouse, the Midrise building, and the County Jail.
+Extensive underground utility work is required beneath the bridges that will allow for connectivity between the two buildings.
+Next up: the foundation for the bridges which will constructed between the new building and the old courthouse, the Midrise building and the County Jail.

 - Safety First: To make the construction area safe for pedestrians along 6th Street, particularly around the entrance to the building, on-street parking is prohibited for the duration of construction.
 This should help eliminate congestion and potential hazards as construction progresses.

 - Thinking Ahead: The project team is already planning the logistics of moving employees into their new space.
 Issues being addressed include security for the new facility and the procurement of furniture and other office needs.
 Court staff is being encouraged to think now about their needs in the larger building.

 - Parking Progress: Building permits have been issued by the City of Fort Lauderdale for the 500 car parking garage to serve the complex, along with the current garage to the east of the site.
 Construction crews are preparing the foundation for the garage, and installing piles to handle the weight of the new parking facility and ensure the integrity of the historic Coca-Cola building nearby and adjacent to the existing 1,000 car garage.